AS-2K20/Pizel-PizzaDeliveryChatBot-V1/README.md

  * _Responsive Design_ would be implemented in the next Version.
 So, As of Now, Kindly _Access my application from a Desktop or a Laptop_

- ## Testing :
+ ## Instructions :

- For Testing Purposes, If you want to speed up the process of testing, then kindly follow the given Instructions:
+Kindly follow the given Instructions to avoid any errors:

 #### 1. City :
 * Select any one among the given List of Cities (_Except 'Others'_)